-Execution of user command using end-effector: End-Effector interaction:
+Execution of user command using end-effector:

-- The design features a 2 DOF two-finger claw design.
+- 1. End-Effector interaction: - The design features a 2 DOF two-finger claw design.
 It contains a squeezing joint and a rotating wrist joint for gripping and turning knobs respectively. - When separated, the design can utilize a single finger to press and interact with buttons and touchscreen as well. - At each tip of the finger, is a piece of rubber that can be recognized by touchscreen and to increase friction for interaction with buttons and knobs. - Adapted off-the shelf product based on our own design criteria instead of 3D printing CAD for prototyping purpose.
-Rubber end was attached after. - 2.
-Test Bed design: - Utilizes a 2D cartesian robot to simplify prototyping, assume 6 DOF robotic arm moves only in 2D plane parallel to device when close up interaction. - Need criteria evaluated first then purchased off the shelf to avoid reinventing the wheel.
-Utilizes 3 stepper motor and two servo for end-effector.
+Rubber end was attached after.